Tyler McCamey

-Tyler Brock McCamey (born August 19, 2001) is an American professional soccer player who plays as a goalkeeper for the Kansas City Current of the National Women's Soccer League (NWSL).
+Tyler Brock McCamey (born August 19, 2001) is an American professional soccer player who plays as a goalkeeper for Liga F club Barcelona.
 She played college soccer for the Princeton Tigers.
+After stints with Gotham FC and the Kansas City Current, she made her professional debut for USL Super League club Dallas Trinity FC in 2026.

 Early life

 Growing up in Atlanta, McCamey played club soccer for Tophat, serving as team captain, in both the DA and the ECNL.
 She committed to play college soccer at Princeton University during her junior year at the Westminster Schools.

 College career

 After the 2020 season was cancelled due to the COVID-19 pandemic, McCamey was mostly a backup in her freshman season in 2021, making three starts for the Princeton Tigers.
 She shared goalkeeping duties as a sophomore, playing 70% of the minutes, with 2 solo shutouts (8 total) in 15 games.
 She started all 19 games in her junior year in 2023, keeping 6 clean sheets (7 total) including in both games at the NCAA tournament, losing in the second round on penalties.
 She co-captained Princeton with Heather MacNab in her senior year in 2024, leading the team to the Ivy League regular-season and tournament titles.
 She posted 8 solo clean sheets in 17 games, with 0.65 goals against average, was named first-team All-Ivy.